astronomer/docs/learn/airflow-object-storage-tutorial.md

 To get the most out of this tutorial, make sure you have an understanding of:

 - Airflow fundamentals, such as writing DAGs and defining tasks.
-See [Get started with Apache Airflow](get-started-with-airflow.md).
+See [Get started with Apache Airflow®](get-started-with-airflow.md).
 - Task Flow API.
-See [Introduction to the TaskFlow API and Airflow decorators](airflow-decorators.md).
+See [Introduction to the TaskFlow API and Apache Airflow® decorators](airflow-decorators.md).
 - The basics of [pathlib](https://docs.python.org/3/library/pathlib.html).

 ## Prerequisites